Aftershocks from magnitude 6 quake rattle California, Nevada

 The California Highway Patrol said some cars were struck by rocks but there were no injuries.
 Video from drivers showed cars slowly navigating around big blocks of stone that littered the roadway.

-“There were aftershocks all night.
-There were a couple that were very strong in the middle of the night.
-And I even felt one this morning at the restaurant."

-At one point, rockslides closed about 40 miles of the interstate, a major route through the northern Sierra Nevada, but the road reopened some hours later.
+At one point, rockslides closed about 40 miles (64 kilometers) of the interstate, a major route through the northern Sierra Nevada, but the road reopened some hours later.

 Boxes flew off the shelves at Smith’s Food and Drug in Gardnerville, Nevada.

-Note: A previous version of this story misspelled the name of Jason Ballmann with the Southern California Earthquake Center.